ssenmosip/mosip-temp-documentation/Pre-Registration-Services.md

 KER-IOV-004|Invalid input parameter - identity/localAdministrativeAuthority/{*}/language|If language code is empty or invalid in the specified position(*) inside localAdministrativeAuthority attribute
 KER-IOV-004|Invalid input parameter - identity/localAdministrativeAuthority/{*}/value|If value is empty or invalid in the specified position(*) inside localAdministrativeAuthority attribute
-KER-IOV-004|Invalid input parameter - identity/postalCode|If postalCode is empty or invalid KER-IOV-004|Invalid input parameter - identity/CNIENumber|If CNIENumber is empty or invalid
+KER-IOV-004|Invalid input parameter - identity/postalCode|If postalCode is empty or invalid

 ### PUT /applications/{preRegistrationId}
 This request is used to update pre-registration's demographic details by providing pre-registration id in the path parameter and updated demographic details in request body.